brakmic/brakmic/README.md

 # Welcome 👋

 Greetings from the realm of software engineering!
 I'm Harris, a dedicated professional with a passion for crafting elegant software solutions.
 I've had the privilege of working as an in-house engineer at various companies before embarking on my journey as the owner of a small software development firm.
-Throughout my career, I've accumulated a wealth of experiences that have enriched my skills and shaped my approach to delivering high-quality software solutions.
+My career has been a rich tapestry of diverse experiences, continuously honing my skills, and shaping my approach to delivering high-quality software solutions.

 ---